ryedin/site/_posts/2016-05-20-open-source-evolution.md

 GPL has been called “viral”.
 If you take a GPL code base and modify it for your needs and distribute that to users, you **have** to license the code changes GPL and distribute them publicly too.

-This is “viral” in the greatest sense.
+This is “viral” in the best sense.
 Linux embraced this license.
-This philosophy has attracted attracted incredibly smart people that all share the goal of building a truly free operating system as a computing foundation available for all.
-The model works incredibly well and today Linux is the most important operating system in the cloud.
+This philosophy has attracted incredibly smart people that all share the goal of building a truly free operating system as a computing foundation available for all.
+The model works incredibly well, and today Linux is the most important operating system in the cloud.

 ## Pragmatic Open Source — Services